 - Testing of headset hands-free terminals as well as testing legacy hardware and software (e.g. MFE platforms, SQuadriga II, HAE-car) is rare and therefore mentioned only peripherally in this data sheet.
-In case of questions about such test cases or products, please contact your HEAD acoustics sales representative for further information. - 2.
-This standard requires an artificial head according to ITU-T P.58.
-When equalized, HMS II.6 & HMS II.7 can be treated as P.58-compliant for far-field measurement purposes. - 3.
-If available, respective HMS systems and HMS accessories of the previous generation can be used alternatively.
-The Bluetooth[®] word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by HEAD acoustics GmbH is under license.
-Other trademarks and trade names are those of their respective owners.
-Automotive Audio Bus[®] (A2B[®]) is a trademark of Analog Devices, Inc. ICP[®] is a registered trademark of PCB Group, Inc.
+In case of questions about such test cases or products, please contact your HEAD acoustics sales representative for further information. - This standard requires an artificial head according to ITU-T P.58.
+When equalized, HMS II.6 & HMS II.7 can be treated as P.58-compliant for farfield measurement purposes. - If available, respective HMS systems and HMS accessories of the previous generation can be used alternatively.
+Automotive Audio Bus® (A^2B°) is a trademark of Analog Devices, Inc. ICP® is a registered trademark of PCB Group, Inc.

+Contact Information

+Ebertstraße 30a

-Contact Information Ebertstraße 30a 52134 Herzogenrath, Germany Phone: +49 (0) 2407 577-0 E-Mail: sales@head-acoustics.com Website: www.head-acoustics.com
+52134 Herzogenrath, Germany

+Phone: +49 (0) 2407 577-0

+E-Mail: sales@head-acoustics.com

+Website: www.head-acoustics.com